aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

 --parse-metadata and --replace-in-metadata

---replace-in-metadata FIELDS REGEX REPLACE is used to replace text in any metadata field using python regular expression.
+--replace-in-metadata FIELDS REGEX REPLACE is used to replace text in any metadata field using Python regular expression.
 Backreferences can be used in the replace string for advanced use.

 The general syntax of --parse-metadata FROM:TO is to give the name of a field or an output template to extract data from, and the format to interpret it as, separated by a colon :.
-Either a python regular expression with named capture groups, a single field name, or a similar syntax to the output template (only %(field)s formatting is supported) can be used for TO.
+Either a Python regular expression with named capture groups, a single field name, or a similar syntax to the output template (only %(field)s formatting is supported) can be used for TO.
 The option can be used multiple times to parse and